Color Brings the Finishing Touch

 We are now at the point in this tale where each of the 44 StoneCircles designs has found its sacred home.
 Also, some clarity has been revealed about why that place for each piece.

 Next, given that I was so thrilled at finding a photo of “a temple in Asia” which matched the set of prayer beads called Luscious Life, I decided to see if I could find two or three more photos where the design and sacred home harmonized in color, as with the photos above.
-I’ve been to Borobudur, Indonesia.
+I’ve been to Borobudur, Indonesia (above left).
 It is not purple and lavender.
 Yet, I came upon a photo of that place that exactly matched the bracelet Re-Lease.
-And This Dream of Life lives in Green Grass, SD with the Lakota people.
+And This Dream of Life lives in Green Grass, SD with the Lakota people (above right).
 Though not the exact colors, I felt that the image and the piece harmonized well.

 After perusing my personal library and more trips to the public library, I found photos of the sacred homes for all 44 pieces.
 They appeared easily and all matched the designs!
 That was magical in and of itself.
 And what was even more magical was that this entire process was unfolding in an amazingly non-linear way.
 First came the designs and their stories plus their numerologically accurate names.
 Then each found a sacred home on Mother Earth.
 Now matching photos appeared.
 I could not have planned it if I tried!
 It was a wonderful adventure.
 Alchemy came to be from listening and allowing.